What is 10DLC?

 Plivo will automatically submit your business for additional vetting to acquire a higher message throughput than what is initially assigned.
 We believe that this added step will simplify the entire process, and in most cases account for the higher throughput that many businesses require.

 If, even after your business is vetted, the allocated throughput isn’t high enough, we recommend that you register for additional campaigns to meet the required throughput for your messages.
-You can register for additional campaigns by contacting the Plivo support team.
-All campaigns are subject to the standard per-campaign fee per month, which is $10 USD, and which is billed quarterly.
+You can register for additional campaigns through the Plivo console.
+All campaigns are subject to the standard $10 per-campaign fee per month, which is billed quarterly.

 If you have questions regarding your allocated throughput, please email us at email@example.com.